Setup Guides

 Prerequisites

-1. Install Tool for Python Environment and Dependency Management
+1. Install Python and a Tool for Environment/Dependency Management

-Choose your favorite and make sure it is correctly installed.
+Choose the tool you prefer and make sure it is installed.

 xcode-select --install